 - The age of selfish tyrants, by the age of leaders who are true servants (Matthew 20:25-26).

 Acts 3:19 calls the coming age the “times of refreshing”!
 Who could deny that this world is in desperate need of refreshing?
 Many inspiring biblical passages describe this coming age of utopia.
 One of my favorites is in Micah 4.

-The analogy of labor pains and birth
+End-time: the analogy of labor pains and birth

 “For we know that the whole creation groans and labors with birth pangs together until now” (Romans 8:22).